 - Weight loss or gain (independent of dieting) or a decrease or increase in appetite nearly every day

-- Thoughts of death; or, thoughts or plans for suicide
+- Thoughts of death, or thoughts or plans for suicide

-Depression Treatment at Silicon Beach Treatment Center
+Seek Treatment at Silicon Beach Treatment Center

 At Silicon Beach Treatment Center, we treat clinical depression.
 Our task when treating any area of client suffering is to identify the nature of your experience with it, explore the underlying causes, and work together to usher in resiliency, foster a more hopeful outlook, and restore equilibrium.
 Our caring, trained professionals will work diligently to bring you the support, interventions, and treatment you need.
 For more information about our clinical depression disorder treatment center in Los Angeles, please contact Silicon Beach Treatment Center today by calling us at 213.460.1706.